apex-trio/peAk/README.md

 #### Stretch Goal:
 - As a user, I want to be able to add friends to the app so that I can connect with people whom I’ve met at various meetups. <br/>

+- As a dev, I want to give the group creators admin privileges.
+This will enable them to remove anyone from the group who is abusing the site. <br/>

+- As a dev, I want to drop a pin on the Google Maps iFrame to provide a visual representation of which groups are snowboarding on specific passes.

 <!-- [:top: Contents](#contents) -->